fboes/aerofly-patterns/docs/hems.md

 There are already multiple mission files generated in [`/data`](./data/).
 They are stored in directories with the pattern `data/HEMS-[LOCATION_NAME]-[AEROFLY_AIRCRAFT_CODE]/`.
 These files are in each directory:

-- `custom_missions_user.tmc`: Mission file with multiple emissions
+- `missions/custom_missions_user.tmc`: Mission file with multiple emissions
-- Optional a directory with the POI files (see below)
+- `scenery/poi` directory with the POI files (see below)

 See [the installation instructions](https://fboes.github.io/aerofly-missions/docs/generic-installation.html) on how to import the missions into Aerofly FS 4.

 ### Using the POI file

-If you want to the "Landegerät: HEMS" can generate POI files for you.
+The "Landegerät: HEMS" can generate POI files for you.
 These file contain positions for cars, persons and other objects to be present at every emergency site.

 You will need to copy the generated POI folder to your Aerofly FS 4 user directory, and there to `scenery/poi`.